Omanic: Towards Step-wise Evaluation of Multi-hop Reasoning in Large Language Models

 \section{Conclusion}

-We present Omanic, an open-domain multi-hop QA benchmark integrating mathematical reasoning and factual inference, with decomposed single-hop sub-questions as reasoning annotations.
-Analysis shows that CoT gains depend on factual completeness and that errors propagate along the reasoning chain.
-We release Omanic as a diagnostic benchmark to facilitate future research on multi-hop reasoning.
+We present Omanic, an open-domain 4-hop QA benchmark that integrates mathematical reasoning with factual inference.
+Its central value lies in single-hop decomposition with intermediate answers, which diagnoses at which reasoning step a model fails rather than only whether the final answer is correct.
+This step-wise view reveals that CoT gains depend on factual completeness and that errors propagate across hops.
+Together with OmanicSynth, it offers a diagnostic and training resource for studying and improving multi-hop reasoning.